-This type of card offers a combination of earning rewards on your purchases and getting 0% interest to pay them off.
+This type of card offers a combination of earning rewards on your purchases and typically getting 0% interest to pay them off.
 Depending on the size of your purchase, you can often get deferred financing options to pay it off interest-free in up to 24 months.
 However, you can only use the card at the store and nowhere else.
-Also, some cards won’t allow you to combine rewards and deferred financing options, so make sure you read the terms and conditions before you apply.
+Also, many store cards feature worse terms than standard reward cards, so you’ll want to weigh all of your options before choosing a store card for the holidays.

 Getting a credit card is the first step.
 Once you’ve received yours, use these tips to get the most out of it.